Apostille vs. Authentication: Are They the Same Thing?

 However, the burden of ensuring that all paperwork is properly filled out and submitted, and that you’re requesting the right type of certification, falls on you.

-If you need a notary public to verify your documents in preparation for an apostille or authentication but can’t make it in during regular business hours, trust the mobile notaries at Torri’s Legal Services.
-Our experienced, trustworthy notaries come to your location on your schedule to verify your documents, leaving you to tend to the more important details.
+If you need a professional legal services firm to help you get your documents authenticated, trust the team at Torri’s Legal Services.
+Our experienced, trustworthy team comes to your location on your schedule to verify your documents, leaving you to tend to the more important details.
 Contact us today for a quote!

 Please note: Our mobile notary services are only available in certain service areas.